Nasdanika/demo-action-site/README.md

-# demo-action-site
+# Demo Action Site
-Demo of a web site generated from an action model with Drawio representations
+Demo of a [web site](https://docs.nasdanika.org/demo-action-site/) generated from an action model with Drawio representations